Toxic Exposure And Workers’ Compensation

 How We Can Help

 A legitimate workplace injury can qualify you for workers’ compensation benefits to pay for medical care and replace at least some of your lost income.
 Have you suffered harmful effects to your health as a result of chemical inhalation on the job?
-Krasno, Krasno & Onwudinjo, in Philadelphia, can advise you on how to obtain proper compensation through a workers’ compensation claim and/or a third-party liability lawsuit if applicable in your case.
+Krasno Krasno & Onwudinjo, in Philadelphia, can advise you on how to obtain proper compensation through a workers’ compensation claim and/or a third-party liability lawsuit if applicable in your case.
+Not in Philadelphia?
+Don’t worry, we have 16 offices strategically based throughout Pennsylvania to tend to any person who needs legal representation for their workers’ compensation case.

 Our legal team is ready to help you pursue maximum workers’ compensation benefits when toxic exposure has made you sick.
 Since 1936, we have been dedicated to helping Pennsylvania’s workers.